 Those are some GREAT reasons to get life insurance for 60 and over, but I want to see the numbers in black and white.
 Is this gonna break the bank?

 How to Apply for Life Insurance at 60 – 69 Years Old

 To apply for coverage, this is the process.

 - We’ll help you apply over the phone or send a written application

 - You will likely need to take a medical exam

 - Approval takes approximately 4-6 weeks, on average

 - You pay your first premium and make your policy effective

-For universal life insurance quotes, Term Life Insurance Rates, or return of premium quotes, Click Here or use the Instant Quote Form on the right (or below).
+For universal life insurance quotes, Term Life Insurance Rates, or return of premium quotes, use the Instant Quote Form on the right (or below).

 Affordable Life Insurance Rates at 60 – 69 Years Old